nvaws/labs/SAA-Lab01.md

 |  SSH  |   TCP    |     22     | Custom | 0.0.0.0/0 |

-If your application is reachable only through the load balancer endpoint and not through visiting the IP addresses or EC2 instances in browser, you have done it well.

-You can also now try deleting one/more server in order to verify whether the auto scaling feature is able to spin up instances in response.
+You can now try deleting one/more server in order to verify whether the auto scaling feature is able to spin up instances in response.

 ### Clean up steps –

 Delete the resources in the below order

  1: ALB
- 2: Auto Scaling Group (takes little time to delete, find out why)
+ 2: Auto Scaling Group (takes a little time to delete, find out why)
  3: Target Group
  4: Launch Configuration
  5: NAT Gateway (takes little time to delete)